Drum Circles With Seniors

 of the phrase is all tones, the last half is all bass notes.)
 People add in the decorations, and away it goes.

 Sound like fun?
-It is.
+It really is.
 Iím available for hire, (my rates are reasonable) in the St. Louis area.

 Sometimes we try drumming out Morse Code rhythms.
 Ask someone to suggest 2 letters, or numbers, and put them together